Chicago Car Accident Lawyer

 Table of Contents

-If you were injured in an auto accident in Illinois, a Chicago car accident lawyer at Strom Yen Injury Attorneys can help you recover maximum compensation.
-Illinois car accident victims often face serious injuries that lead to high medical bills and lost time at work.
+If you were hurt in a car accident involving DUI, distracted driving, or an otherwise negligent motorist, our car accident lawyers at Strom Yen Injury Attorneys can help you recover maximum compensation.
+We understand that Illinois car accident victims often face serious injuries that lead to high medical bills and lost time at work.
 This creates a financial burden for victims already struggling with the aftermath of a crash.

 Insurance companies will make excuses to drag out the claim process or deny your claim entirely.
-A car accident lawyer can help keep insurance adjusters on track and prevent you from falling victim to bad faith insurance tactics.
+A car accident lawyer at our law firm will help keep the insurance adjusters on track and prevent you from falling victim to bad faith insurance tactics.
+Our attorneys take on some of the most complicated accident cases in Illinois, and win.

 No Upfront Fees